-Jennifer Milich died from metastatic kidney cancer on March 4, 2022.
-She experienced the end she feared — a slow death, in a facility for months, often unconscious, often suffering.
+Jennifer Milich shared her story in February of 2020.
+She died from metastatic kidney cancer on March 4, 2022.
+Jennifer experienced the end she feared — a slow death, in a facility for months, often unconscious, often suffering.
 To learn more about Jennifer’s story, click here to watch her Zoom conversation with New York Assemblymember Karines Reyes.

 I am a lifelong resident of Buffalo, New York, and I want New York state to pass a medical aid-in-dying bill for terminally ill people, like myself.
 Affording a dying person a peaceful option at the end of life is the most important act a physician can do for their patients.